dag7dev/common-voice-tool/README.md

 -ac | same as above but it will add the dot if it's missing.
 -noEmpty | Remove all the empty lines.
 -capitalize | Capitalize the first character of every sentence.
+-all | It performs every operation listed here!

 ## NOTES
 This script MUST be used ONLY with plain TEXT files.<br>